-- the company derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the loss and research and development expenditure to be realised; - the company continues to comply with the conditions for deductibility imposed by law; and - no changes in tax legislation adversely affect the company in realising the benefit from the deductions for the loss and research and development expenditure.
+- the Company continues to comply with the conditions for deductibility imposed by law; and - no changes in tax legislation adversely affect the Company in realising the benefit from the deductions for the loss and research and development expenditure.

-Note 10.
+Note 12.
 Equity - issued capital